Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The Chase Sapphire Preferred® Card is easily one of the most popular travel rewards cards on the market, and it’s a fantastic starter card for those new to the world of points and miles.
-If you’re considering opening the Chase Sapphire Preferred card as your newest (or first) travel card, you may be wondering whether you’re likely to be accepted.
+If you’re considering opening the Chase Sapphire Preferred card as your newest (or first) travel card, you may wonder whether you’re likely to be accepted.

-How to Check Your Credit Score
+How To Check Your Credit Score

 • Payment history